the importance of great leaders in technology

 But, it turns out this isn’t uncommon for new leaders.
 According to a CareerBuilder study, only 40% of new leaders receive formal training or development when they become a boss for the first time.
-A majority of managers are forced to get scrappy to quickly equip themselves with new skills, techniques, and mindsets to effectively transition into their new roles.
+The remaining are forced to get scrappy to quickly equip themselves with new skills, techniques, and mindsets to effectively transition into their new roles.

-Engineering Management is (in my opinion) one of the toughest roles in our tech organizations.
-It requires an artful balance of people, process, politics and technology.
+Engineering Management is (in my opinion) one of the most challenging roles in our tech organizations.
+It requires an artful balance of people, process, politics, and technology.

 I can still recall one of the first pieces of advice I received from a mentor: the best way to grow and add value is to look for broken processes and fix them.
 This advice continues to shape my approach and is the reason I founded Developer First; to provide leaders with soft skills and tactical methods to truly embrace the human side of software development.